 MAILED to JTS Office of Admissions:

 Applicants who will be interviewed will take a Text Skills Exam to help us assess their readiness to commence Rabbinical studies.
 Information about this modest exam will be provided later in the process.

 The Jewish Theological Seminary

 New York, NY 10027

 The final stage of the application process occurs when the candidate, upon the approval of the Faculty Committee, is invited to meet with the Admissions Committee.
-These final interviews are generally scheduled in the first months of the year at JTS.
+These interviews are generally scheduled at JTS in the first months of the year.

-Students in JTS's Albert A. List College of Jewish Studies who want to apply to The Rabbinical School are urged to speak with a dean or the director of Admissions of The Rabbinical School at the earliest possible opportunity.
+Students attending JTS's Albert A. List College of Jewish Studieswho want to apply to The Rabbinical School are urged to speak with a dean or the director of Admissions of The Rabbinical School at the earliest possible opportunity.
 The dean will direct these students to the courses that will best prepare them for entry into The Rabbinical School.
 Applications from List College students will be considered on the same basis as the applications of students from other colleges.

-The only exception to the five-year rule on length of rabbinical studies may be made in cases in which an applicant has already begun studies at another rabbinical school.
-Application must be made to The Rabbinical School of JTS as usual.
+The five-year course of rabbinical studies at JTS may be shortened when an applicant has begun studies at another rabbinical school.